Katsimberis application for Greek interpreter dismissed

 She further ruled that a judicial officer cannot hear the same matter twice.

-“This court has become functus officio therefore the application is herby dismissed,” she said.
+“This court has become functus officio therefore the application is hereby dismissed,” she said.

 Deputy Prosecutor General Mr Micheal Reza last week opposed this application saying Katsimberis must approach the High Court.